Well she’s walking through the clouds

 With a circus mind that’s running wildJimi Hendrix

-Cloud computing is undoubtedly one of the 21st century’s most significant innovations partly due to its rapid adoption.
+Cloud computing is undoubtedly one of the 21st century’s most significant innovations.
 To help you come to grips with the scope of the industry, we’re going to look at the latest cloud computing trends.

 So, without further ado, let’s fly up in the sky and see what we can find for ourselves.